 On the way, you will pass by Panaghia Kapnikarea, an old Greek Orthodox church.
 It is one of the oldest churches in the city, probably built around 1050.
 As it was a common practice back then, the church was built over a Greek temple dedicated to a goddess, probably Athena or Demeter.

-Pro Tip: In front of the church you will find some cafes, don’t miss the chance to try baklava, the traditional dessert of Greece.
+👌 Pro Tip: In front of the church you will find some cafes.
+Do not miss the chance to try baklava, the traditional dessert of Greece.

 At the end of Ermou Street, you will arrive in the old neighborhood of Psyri, one of the most historical and touristy neighborhoods in Athens.

 Psyri is full of old buildings, today most of them are restored and narrow streets.
 The area is full of cafes and bars, as well as many shops selling especially antique items.
 Definitely worth a visit.

 One of the main squares in Athens, with several historical buildings worth visiting.
-Besides history, the area is famous for its shops, it is the best place too for souvenirs or cheap clothes.
+Besides history, the area is famous for its shops, it is the best place for souvenirs or cheap clothes.

 Another shopping highlight that definitely caught the attention of any tourist passing by, is the huge flea market located in one of the streets adjacent to the square.
 If you, like me, love old stuff, this is like Disneyland, do spend some time looking around.

 The buildings around Monastiraki are a mix of ages and reflect the many events that happened in Athens during the centuries.

-The first building in the entrance of the square is the Pantanassa church, an orthodox church built in the 10th century, as part of the now-vanished monastery that used to occupy Monastiraki, the name of the square means “little monastery”, a reference to the old building that despite the name, was once the greatest monastery in Athens.
+The first building at the entrance of the square is the Pantanassa church, an orthodox church built in the 10th century, as part of the now-vanished monastery that used to occupy Monastiraki, The name of the square means “little monastery”, a reference to the old building that despite the name, was once the greatest monastery in Athens.

 The building next to it is the Tzistarakis Mosque, built in 1759, during the time of the Ottoman occupation.
 The building nowadays is an annex to the Museum of Greek Folk Art.